 • Marriott Bonvoy

 As you can see, there are plenty of options with some of the biggest names in travel.
 This can make it easy when traveling both domestically and abroad.
+And yes, we think it is a good idea to get a Chase card.

 Additional Benefits

-This Ink Business Preferred review wouldn’t be complete without discussing the additional benefits that some cardholders may not know.
+This Ink Business Preferred review wouldn’t be complete without discussing the additional benefits some cardholders may not know.
 In addition to the sign-up bonus and purchase rewards, Chase Ink Business Preferred® Credit Card cardholders will also have the opportunity to enjoy the following benefits.

-Cardholders can redeem points for cash back, gift cards, travel, and more (points are worth 25% more when redeemed for travel through Chase Ultimate Rewards).
+Cardholders can redeem points for cash back, gift cards, travel, and more (points are worth 25% more when redeemed for travel through Chase Travel℠).
 Points don’t expire as long as the account is open.
 Additionally, cardholders get fraud protection and zero liability.
 Purchase protection covers new purchases for 120 days against damage or theft, up to $10,000 per claim and $50,000 per account.

 Cell Phone Insurance